How to figure out what is wrong with your telescope when the

 supports that are bound up.
 I have seen this happen more than

-once.
-Make sure the mirror is sitting on all of the support
+make sure the mirror is sitting on all of the support

 points, and that the triangles or pivots can move freely.
+Either

 If, after adjusting the cell, rotating the primary, shaking the scope,